TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 ## Vehicles

 A vehicle is the entity that services a group.
-The fundamental difference between a pooled and dedicated ride sharing vehicle is what determines whether it is able to pick up a passenger.
+The fundamental difference between a pooled and dedicated ridesharing vehicle is what determines whether it is able to pick up a passenger.
 It will serve as the sole experimental variable for the simulation, while all others will remain constant.
 The variables for a vehicle are defined below:

 ### Variables
 * [Experimental] - Available for Pickup (boolean): Dedicated vheicles will be unavailable when containing one group.
 Pooled vehicles determine availability by the number of available seats compared to the size of a requesting group.